OpenBlatam/TruthGPT-chatGPT/README.md

 several of them using the Restructured Text markup notation.

-Please read the Documentation/process/changes.rst file, as it contains the requirements for building and running the kernel, and information about the problems which may result by upgrading your kernel.
+Please read the Documentation/process/changes.rst file, as it contains the requirements for building and running the GPT, and information about the problems which may result by upgrading your GPT.